$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-Applying the isomorphism to the $\mathfrak{sl}_2$-web algebra (and cheating again using Bar-Natan's cobordisms as in Example~\ref{ex-cheating}) we see that these corresponds from right to left to a pair of undotted cap's, a pair of cap's where one has a dot and a pair of cap's where both have a dot.
-To make connections to Definition~\ref{defn-hmcomplex}, let us denote them by $m_2^1,m_2^2,m_2^3$ and $m_2^4$.
-Moreover, the basis of the source from Example~\ref{ex-dual} can be read as a cup with a dot (denoted by $m_1^1$) and an undotted cup (denoted by $m_1^2$) and the differential $d$ is the usual comultiplication.
+Applying the isomorphism to the $\mathfrak{gl}_2$-web algebra (and cheating again using Bar-Natan's cobordisms as in Example \ref{ex-cheating}) we see that these corresponds from right to left to a pair of undotted caps, a pair of caps where one has a dot and a pair of caps where both have a dot.
+To make connections to Definition \ref{defn-hmcomplex}, let us denote them by $m_2^1,m_2^2,m_2^3$ and $m_2^4$.
+Moreover, the basis of the source from Example \ref{ex-dual} can be read as a cup with a dot (denoted by $m_1^1$) and an undotted cup (denoted by $m_1^2$) and the differential $d$ is the usual comultiplication.
 Thus, we expect that $d\circ m_1^1$ will pair with everything except one element of the dual basis to zero.

 So let us evaluate the pictures which are just given by stacking now.
 We have

-Note that it is exactly as we expected: All of the diagrams above give a $\bC$ multiple of the trivial diagram with only two upwards pointing thick strands.
+Note that it is exactly as we expected: all of the diagrams above give a $\bC$ multiple of the trivial diagram with only two upwards pointing thick strands.
 And all with the exception of the left one are zero.
 To see this note that the rightmost two diagrams are on the nose zero because of two dots on the same strand (we are in $n=2$).
-The second is zero which can be deduced from the thick calculus rules (see e.g.~\cite{klms} or~\cite{sto1}).
+The second is zero which can be deduced from the thick calculus rules (see e.g. \cite{klms} or \cite{sto1}).
 That is, opening the bottom Reidemeister 2 moves gives two terms: $\pm$ one with a dot on the green (left) strand $\mp$ one with a dot on the blue (right) strand.
 The second term is always zero, since the middle crossing is a composition of a split$\circ$merge.
 Thus, at the bottom we have a merge$\circ$split with two dots - this is always zero for $n=2$.

-But the same holds for the top now: Only a dot on the green (left) strand can survive after opening the Reidemeister 2 move.
+But the same holds for the top now: only a dot on the green (left) strand can survive after opening the Reidemeister 2 move.
 But then we have two dots on the green (left) strand which is zero in $n=2$.
 Thus, the whole composition is zero.